Razzi's guide to apt

 Use apt-cache search.
 This is the default behavior.

-Show packages that include a file
+Find package that provides a file

 Use apt-file search.